The coziest reading season has arrived so it’s time to plan your winter reading list!

 4. The Star Society by Gabriella Saab

-Setting: Hollywood
+Setting: Holland, Washington, DC and Hollywood

 5. Book of Forbidden Words by Louise Fein

-Setting: Paris, New York
+Setting: England, Paris, and Long Island, New York

 6. Keeper of Lost Children by Sadeqa Johnson